misterpeddy/Digital-Logic-Design/advanced.md

   2. Load 1 onto the Enable bus
   3. By setting the enable bus, it signals the RAM to go to memory address 00100011 (35) and output whatever 8-bit number is stored there onto the data busses.
 The CPU can then do whatever with that data it wants (we'll look at this in a little bit).

+_Note: the blue busses would be turned on and off by the RAM depending on whatever value it finds at spot 35.
+The value at that spot doesn't matter so I didn't set any of them.._

-2. Write 134 to location 35 in RAM
+(2) Write 134 to location 35 in RAM

 ![cpu_ram_write](https://cloud.githubusercontent.com/assets/8053664/6543276/f686d424-c4e3-11e4-943b-0ca74f1e4867.png)